Moms of Law Enforcement Officers

-HELP SUPPORT THIS MAMMO30 BILL TO CREATE AWARENESS FOR BREAST CANCER EARLY DETECTION FOR WOMAN STARTING AT AGE 30.
-THIS BILL WILL ALLOW HEALTH PROVIDERS TO PROVIDE FREE MAMMOGRAMS STARTING AT AGE 30.
+HELP SUPPORT THIS MAMMO30 BILL TO BE AN ADMENDMENT TO THE AFFORDABLE CARE ACT THAT WILL CREATE AWARENESS FOR EARLY DETECTION IN BREAST CANCER IN WOMAN STARTING AT AGE 30.

-To: United States House of Representatives/United State Senate
+To: United States Congress and The House of Representatives

 My daughter was recently diagnosed with stage 3 breast cancer at the time of her double mastectomy.
-She is now a cancer survivor today at the age of 35.
-Had she waited to get a yearly mammogram in 5 more years at the age of 40, her situation may have been fatal.
+She is still continuing chemo treatments since she was diagnosed at the age of 35 in the year 2016.
+Had she waited to get a yearly mammogram at the age of 40, her situation may have been fatal.
 This early detection saved my daughter’s life.